ioustamora/ide-rs/ROADMAP.md

 ---

 *This roadmap is a living document, updated regularly based on community feedback and development progress.
-Last updated: 2024*
+Last updated: January 2025*